What Do Organic Labels Mean?

-There are some botanicals, like Alkanet Root (right) that only grows in the wild (wildharvested) and cannot be certified organic.
+For example, there are some botanicals that only grow in the wild (wildharvested) and cannot be certified organic.

 Whenever an agricultural ingredient is used that is not available "certified organic," the product may only be labeled as “made with organic ingredients” and is only allowed to display the label of the certifying agent (in our case OEFFA).